JefferyVin/jefferyvin.github.io/source/Diary/index.md

 # Dec 11, 2024
 I've decided to write a library for my own machine learning experiments to make my life easier

+# Dec 22, 2024
+I should start writing diary again, also i think getting on my pc every day is not a good idea.

 <br>
 <br>
 <br>